 This timeline fits with the evidence that the transition to private property and slavery met resistance from women fighting to defend the communal social relations.
 As a class struggle in which women defending nature resisted a male ruling class, conflict between dominant and subordinated modes began a process of uneven and combined development similar to that described by Trotsky in the History of the Russian Revolution from the standpoint of 1930 when Russia was a fusion of pre-capitalist, capitalist and post-capitalist modes of production.

-To date, no other historical and contemporary evidence explain how body painting rituals to collectively sexually select the cooperation of men enabled more than 100,000 years of egalitarian social relations, and the rise of the big brain.
+To date, no other historical and contemporary evidence explains how body painting rituals to collectively sexually select the cooperation of men, enabled more than 100,000 years of egalitarian social relations, and the rise of the big brain.
 The argument in support of the ‘sex strike theory’ and the Female Cosmetic Coalition hypothesis is taken a lot further in the Radical Anthropology Group publications online.

 One notable recent competing theory is that of David Graeber and David Wengrow, who in their recent book, The Dawn of Everything argue against any original commune.
 Their method is a radical bourgeois empiricist rejection of a pre-determined historical evolutionary dogma that fails to cope with the diversity and complexity of human society.
 The absence of Marxism in their work is pointedly obvious.
-Yet the material presented in their book fits neatly with a non-dogmatic Marxist theory of evolution.
-Rather than face this challenge to meet Marxism head on, the authors end up replacing the grand old narratives of pre-determined stages of development with the grand new narrative of a 21st century anarchist version of the radical bourgeois individual.
+Yet the material presented in their book fits neatly with Marx’s non-dogmatic theory of evolution from the Grundrisse to Ethnological Notebooks.
+Rather than face this challenge to meet Marxism head on, the authors end up replacing the grand old narratives of pre-determined stages of development with the grand new narrative of a 21st century anarchist version of the ahistorical radical bourgeois individual.